Itera/fagkveld-18.02.21-k8s/README.md

 This will setup CLI and access to Azure and Kubernetes, and let you create a Kubernetes namespace to experiment in.

-Options:
+Options for setups:
-* Use powershell directly, with az, docker, kubectl, kustomize preinstalled
+* Use powershell directly, you need to make sure you hae working installations of az, docker, kubectl, kustomize
-* Use bash directly, with az, docker, kubectl, kustomize preinstalled
+* Use bash directly, you need to make sure you hae working installations of az, docker, kubectl, kustomize
-* Build or pull k8sdev:latest container which has all the tools preinstalled
+* Build or pull k8sdev:latest container which has all the tools preinstalled.
+Docker still needs to be installed and working beforehand

 A `secrets.ps1` file and a `secrets.sh` file will be posted when we start the fagkveld